Riverside/San Bernardino: Despite Large Medi-Cal Expansion, Many Uninsured Remain

 Other key findings include:

-Despite some improvements, the community lacks a robust, extensive safety net to adequately serve low-income people’s health care needs.
+- Despite some improvements, the community lacks a robust, extensive safety net to adequately serve the health care needs of people with low incomes.